This Cat Does Not Exist: Ethics of Artificial Intelligence

 Fakes, so deep

 DeepFake and Zao technologies can insert your face from photos into any video.
-Replacing Arnold Schwarzenegger with Sylvester Stallone in the Terminator movie is the most harmless thing that can be done using these generative adversarial networks.
+While swapping Arnold Schwarzenegger with Sylvester Stallone in the Terminator movie may seem harmless, the true depth of these technologies goes beyond, entering a realm where “this person does not exist” becomes a disconcerting reality in the landscape of artificial visual manipulation.

 In fake videos, famous people say things that they would never say, and do things that they would never do in public.
 This technology was very troubling, and the U.S. House of Representatives held a hearing on the risks associated with artificial intelligence and DeepFake, and Virginia expanded the law against revenge porn by banning the use of DeepFake.